Ajun11/Ajun11/README.md

 - Transformers!

-- I don't like Control Moment Gyros(:disappointed:)
+- I don't like Control Moment Gyros(😞)
   <!---
   Ajun11/Ajun11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
   You can click the Preview link to take a look at your changes.